grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 You don't have to know TraceQL to create a query.
 You can use the **Search** query builder's user interface to select options to search your data.
 These selections generate a TraceQL query.
-Any query generated in Build mode can be transferred to the Code mode, where you can edit the query directly.
+Any query generated using **Search** query builder can be transferred to the **TraceQL** query editor, where you can edit the query directly.

 To learn more about how to query by TraceQL, refer to the [TraceQL documentation](/docs/tempo/latest/traceql).

 ## Choose a query editing mode

-The query editor has three modes, or **Query types**, that you can use to explore your tracing data.
+The query editor has three **Query types** that you can use to explore your tracing data.
 You can use these modes by themselves or in combination to create building blocks to generate custom queries.
+Adding another query adds a new query block.
+Refer to [Use query types together](#use-query-types-together) for more information.

 ![The three query types: Search, TraceQL, and Service Graph](/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-types.png)